bpt26/usher_wiki/docs/source/matUtils.rst

 Installation
 ----------

-_`To install matUtils, simply follow the directions for installing UShER, and matUtils will be included in your installation. <https://usher-wiki.readthedocs.io/en/latest/UShER.html#installation>`_
+To install matUtils, simply follow the _`directions for installing UShER <https://usher-wiki.readthedocs.io/en/latest/UShER.html#installation>`_, and matUtils will be included in your installation.

 -----------
 The Mutation Annotated Tree (MAT) Protocol Buffer (.pb)